The Islamic Republic of Mauritania has been a FiTI Candidate country since December 2018.

 |National implementation partner(s):||Regional Partnership for Coastal and Marine Conservation (PRCM)|

 The FiTI International Board approved Mauritania’s Candidate application on 13 December 2018 during its 5th Board meeting.

 |No.||Calendar year||Transparency requirements||Submission date||Download|

-Mauritania’s next FiTI Report, covering calendar year 2019, is due by end of 2021.
+Mauritania’s next FiTI Report, covering calendar year 2021, will be provided by April 2023.

 - Webinar: Transparency of fisheries in Mauritania (and beyond) | 27 July 2021This webinar, jointly organized by the Fisheries Transparency Initiative (FiTI) and the Regional Partnership for Coastal and Marine Conservation (PRCM), will recognize the launch of Mauritania’s first FiTI report and discuss future opportunities and challenges of making transparency in fisheries management the global norm.
 The webinar will take place on Tuesday, 27 July 2021 at 2 p.m.
 UTC | 4 p.m.
 CEST.
 English and French translation is provided.